JettChenT/qali/README.md

 ### List all existing commands
 `qali list`

+Alternatively, you can set `q -s ls "qali list"` to shorten this.
 ### Remove a command
 Example: remove `gs` as `git status`:

 `qali remove gs`

+Alternatively, you can set `q -s rm "qali remove"` to shorten this.

 ## Features to implement
 - Better output formatting